 If recoverable waste remains from unused volume in a syringe:

 A witness must be present to observe the waste and to document the waste (via initials) on the applicable use log.

 - Record the waste amount on corresponding use log (e.g., Multiple Dose Log) and on DEA Form 41.

 - Waste the contents into the Rx Destroyer™ bottle, then shake the bottle several times to activate the ingredients.

 - When the content in the bottle has reached the fill line, use the hardener pellet to solidify the contents.

-- Once the contents have solidified, discard the bottle in the regular trash.
+- Once the contents have solidified, discard the bottle in hazardous waste.

 If recoverable waste remains from container spillage (e.g., puddle on the bench top)

-- Place cleanup refuse (e.g., paper towels) from a spilled container into a secure biohazard or biohazard sharps container.
+- Place cleanup refuse (e.g., paper towels) from a spilled container into a secure hazardous (chemicals) materials or biohazard sharps container.